Top Things to See in D.C. for First-Time Visitors

 Martin Luther King Memorial

-Location: West side of the Tidal Basin, near the Jefferson Memorial.
+📍 West side of the Tidal Basin

 One of my favorite memorials, Martin Luther King Jr. was a renowned civil rights leader and a skilled organizer who dedicated his life to fighting racial segregation and discrimination in the 1950s and 1960s.
 As a Baptist minister, he used his religious beliefs to inspire and mobilize thousands in the struggle for justice and equality.
 The Martin Luther King Jr. Memorial features several powerful inscriptions of his most famous quotes.
 This memorial is also unique as it is the first to introduce the Tidal Basin from the west side, offering a meaningful connection to the landscape and to King’s enduring legacy.